schulle4u/wanze/README.md

-# wanze
+# Wanze
 Liquidsoap scripts for soundcard/microphone input

+This repository contains [liquidsoap scripts](https://www.liquidsoap.info), and other relevant configuration files for an open microphones project.